twisted-nematic57/AMSPlusPlus/sendkey/README.txt

 V. LICENSING SUMMARY

-Every piece of software in this package, except sendstr, is under the public domain.
+Every piece of software in this package, except sendstr and MathTools, is under the public domain.

 sendstr is unmodified, has its source included under "asm_src/", and is freeware.
 Do not modify, only use and distribute.

+MathTools has a license of "distribute verbatim (mostly), get permission for anything else."
+See MathTools.pdf inside "_dependencies/mathtools.zip" for more info.